 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ |M3ua Version | Reserved | MessageClass | Message Type | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Message Length | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | | | Message |

 M3ua Version is the version of the protocol.
 Currently, only version 1 is used.

 Message Class is the grouping of messages at a broad level.
 The following are the message classes.

 Management Messages (0) Data Transfer Messages (1) Network Management Messages (2) ASP state maintenance Messages (3) ASP traffic maintenance message (4) Routing Key Management Messages (9).
 Other values are reserved.

 This class of messages is used by the m3ua layer for changing the ASP state.
 Initially, when an ASP is added, the state of ASP is down.
 After association at SCTP level is up and ASP Up and ASP UP Ack are exchanged.

 Then ASP moves to the INACTIVE state.
 Means ASP can handle management messages but not any user or data messages.
-To move ASP in Downstate from Inactive, ASP down procedure is used.
+To move an ASP state from Inactive to Down the ASP down procedure is used.